semver/semver/semver.md

 The simplest thing to do is start your initial development release at 0.1.0 and then increment the minor version for each subsequent release.

-### How do I know when to release 1.0.0?
+### How do I know when to release 1.0.0.0?

-If your software is being used in production, it should probably already be 1.0.0.
-If you have a stable API on which users have come to depend, you should be 1.0.0.
-If you're worrying a lot about backwards compatibility, you should probably already be 1.0.0.
+If your software is being used in production, it should probably already be 1.0.0.0.
+If you have a stable API on which users have come to depend, you should be 1.0.0.0.
+If you're worrying a lot about backwards compatibility, you should probably already be 1.0.0.0.

 ### Doesn't this discourage rapid development and fast iteration?

 Major version zero is all about rapid development.
-If you're changing the API every day you should either still be in version 0.y.z or on a separate development branch working on the next major version.
+If you're changing the API every day you should either still be in version 0.0.y.z or on a separate development branch working on the next major version.

-### If even the tiniest backwards incompatible changes to the public API require a major version bump, won't I end up at version 42.0.0 very rapidly?

-This is a question of responsible development and foresight.
-Incompatible changes should not be introduced lightly to software that has a lot of dependent code.
-The cost that must be incurred to upgrade can be significant.
-Having to bump major versions to release incompatible changes means you'll think through the impact of your changes, and evaluate the cost/benefit ratio involved.
+### How do I version my library?

+Your library as a whole has a given approach and architecture.
+You might start out releasing the first public version of your library as 1.0.0.0.
+When you make significant architectural changes to your library, you'll need to bump the library version, e.g. 2.0.0.0.
+This signals developers that 1.x follows the same architecture, 1.1.x is architecturally compatible with 1.x, but backwards incompatible with 1.0.0.

+For example, a developer might pessimistically version a rubygem as '\~> 5.2.0', meaning: give me only non-breaking changes in library version 5, major version 2 lineage.
+This solves the dilemma where Rails 5.2.x introduces a breaking change, yet, Rails 6.x indicates a major difference in architecture.

 ### Documenting the entire public API is too much work!